 WORD + TABLE

-Our gatherings may feel different than what you’ve experienced in other evangelical churches.
-The parts work together to show Jesus.
-We include historic practices that sustained and formed disciples through the ages: things like corporate prayers and creeds, passing the peace, Communion, a benediction, etc. We find it reassuring and beautiful to know we’re being formed through some of the same spiritual practices used by Christians since the beginning.
+Our gatherings may feel different than what you’ve experienced in other churches.
+The parts of our liturgy work together to show Jesus.
+We include and adapt some historic Christian worship practices: things like corporate prayers and creeds, singing, passing the peace, Communion, and a benediction.
+It’s a reassuring and beautiful thing to know that the same practices that formed Christians since the beginning are forming us too.

 MUSIC: Our music tradition is neither “traditional” nor “contemporary”.
-Our tradition is passion: we’ll gladly worship with those historic hymn and modern choruses that allow us to express our praise with God in passionate praise to God.
+We’ll gladly worship with those historic hymn and modern choruses that best allow us to express our praise to God.

 CHILDREN: Children are welcome and included in all elements of our Word and Table gatherings, including Communion (with parents’ permission).
 Please note that our Communion bread is gluten free and we use real wine.
 For specifics about options for your kids during Word and Table, click here.